rahulgaur104/0D_model/README.md

 * [Low-pressure hydrogen plasmas explored using a global model, Plasma Sources Science and Technology, 2015](https://iopscience.iop.org/article/10.1088/0963-0252/25/1/015014/meta)

-There are many more papers that I had to use to create this repo.
-I will add those links in the future.
+There are many more papers that I had to use to create this code.
+I will update the list later.

 ## Steps to run the code